Brexit – Is It Business As Usual?

 However, some UK workers have noted increased flexibility and opportunity as a result of the declining numbers of overseas workers setting up home in the UK, whilst some employers have expressed frustration over this, saying they are finding roles increasingly hard to fill.

-Despite the doom and gloom about Brexit that we often see in the media, it seems there are a number of reasons for UK contractors to be optimistic as the country moves increasingly closer to March 29th.
+Despite the doom and gloom about Brexit that we often see in the media, it seems there are a number of reasons for UK contractors to be optimistic as the country moves increasingly closer to the deadline.
 Many UK contractors have been able to command higher pay rates due to the reduced competition from other workers.
 In addition, growing numbers of businesses are paying more to create more flexible workforces that can be scaled up or down in line with their needs.

 An improved reputation?